Building and Running C/C++/Fortran codes on HPC Systems

 make

-This simple example doesn’t create an install target, so move the binary to the intended location.
+This simple example doesn’t create an installation target, so move the binary to the intended location.

 Building and Running Parallel Codes